thompsonsed/FractalGeneration/README.md

 To find additional fractals generated for http://thompsonsed.co.uk/programming-fractal-art-using-tensorflow, check out *pretty_fractals.ipynb*.

-Images are genered in the *images* folder, and the Julia set gif is stored in *gifs*.
+Images are generated in the *images* folder, and the Julia set gif is stored in *gifs*.